midnightntwrk/midnight-template-repo/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: Feature request
-about: Describe this issue template's purpose here.
+about: Submit a proposal for a new Midnight template repository feature
 title: ""
 labels: midnight-template-repo, public
 assignees: ""